oronky/ORONKy/README.md

 # Hi I'm Oronk 👋

 ### About me
-I am doing an apprenticeship as a computer scientist.
+I am doing an apprentice as a computer scientist.
 Here I have my work from school and my own projects.

 ### Social media